csinva/csinva.github.io/_notes/ai/search.md

   - aren't necessarily admissible / consisten

 # Local Search -- R&N 4.1-4.2
-- *local search* looks for solution not path
+- *local search* looks for solution not path ~ like optimization
   - maintains only *current node* and its neighbors

-  - more like optimization
-  - *complete* - finds a goal
-  - *optimal* - finds global min/max
+## discrete space

 - *hill-climbing* = *greedy local search*
   - also stochastic hill climbing and random-restart hill climbing
 - *simulated annealing* - pick random move
   - if move better, then accept
-  - otherwise accept with some probability proportional to how bad it is and accept less as time goes on
+  - otherwise accept with some probability p'roportional to how bad it is and accept less as time goes on
 - *local beam search* - pick k starts, then choose the best k states from their neighbors
   - *stochastic beam search* - pick best k with prob proportional to how good they are
 - *genetic algorithms* - population of k individuals